 We conduct the first analysis of the administrative devolution provisions of India's Panchayati Raj constitutional amendments.
 In contrast to prior studies on decentralization reforms, we examine the actual processes involved in administrative devolution, and find that these distinctions matter.
-In particular, devolution of health functions without devolution of either functionaries or funds results in a statistically significant increase in child mortality rates.
-Devolution of functions together with functionaries results in no net change in child mortality rates, suggesting that these reforms did not result in better functioning of the public health system in India.
+In particular, partial devolution of health functions, without devolution of either employee authority or funds, results in a statistically significant increase in child mortality rates.
+Devolution of functions together with employee authority results in no net change in child mortality rates, suggesting that these reforms did not result in better functioning of the public health system in India.
 This is a disappointing result, since improving public service provision was one of the main drivers for the decentralization reforms.